tylercollier/openresync/README.md

 **A:** Not sure.
 I haven't tried more than one.
 Because a lot of the work done can be offloaded from node (e.g. downloading files, writing JSON files to disk, sending data to MySQL, etc), it's likely a bunch.
 I would still recommend trying to offset the cron schedules from one another.
 Another factor is if you'll be writing to the same table or different ones.
 For example, if you're just doing Property records from different MLSs and write to a single Property table, you might get lock problems.
 But if you use different MySQL databases per source, or use the `makeTableName` concept to prefix your table names such that two sync processes aren't writing to the same table, MySQL will probably be able to handle it just fine.

 **Q:** Do I have to use the web server?
-**A:** No, you could use the code in the `lib/sync` dir like a library and run the download, sync, and purge processes as you see fit.
+**A:** No. You could use the code in the `lib/sync` dir as a library and run the download, sync, and purge processes as you see fit.
 See `lib/go.js` as an example.
 I intend to turn the sync code into its own npm module.

 ## Known limitations